Philippe Étancelin: Biography

 The new 750 kilogram formula brought the conquering Silver Arrows of Mercedes and Auto Union. Étancelin switched to a Maserati 8CM, earning second places at Casablanca, Montreux, and Nice, with a win at Dieppe.
 He shared an Alfa with Luigi Chinetti to win Le Mans.

 Étancelin's 1935 season was no better, with only a third at Tunis.
 He gave Rudolf Caracciola's Mercedes a tough fight at Monaco in the little 3.7 litre Maserati, but suffered brake fade and came fourth.
 Driving a Maserati for the Subalpina team, he also had a spectacular accident at the Swiss Grand Prix in Bern, with his car upturned and in flames, but he did not suffer injuries.

 Entering one of the new 4.4 liter Maseratis in 1936, he was outmatched by the German entrants, suffering retirements in nearly every contest.
 He won only the Pau Grand Prix, and that was "against modest opposition".
 He negotiated the 100 laps in 3 hours 21 minutes 22 seconds.
-In October, Étancelin qualified 6th for the Vanderbilt Cup, which was run over 300 mi near Westbury, New York, after a 20 mi qualifier at Roosevelt Raceway in Long Island.
-By this time he had won the Marne Grand Prix three times.
+In October, Étancelin qualified sixth for the Vanderbilt Cup, which was run over 300 mi near Westbury, New York, after a 20 mi qualifier at Roosevelt Raceway in Long Island.
+He finished the AAA-sanctioned race in ninth.

-He stayed out of racing in 1937, returning in 1938 solely to share a new Talbot with Chinetti at LeMans, but did not score a win.
+Étancelin stayed out of racing in 1937, returning in 1938 solely to share a new Talbot with Chinetti at LeMans, but did not score a win.
 For 1939, he put his Talbot third at Pau, following Hermann Lang and Manfred von Brauchitsch home.
 He also scored a fourth place at the French Grand Prix.

 Étancelin would enter the first motor race held in France postwar, failing to finish at the Bois de Boulogne in an Alfa.
 He was not able to obtain one of the scarce new racers until 1948, when he purchased a 4½ litre Talbot, and put it second at the Albi Grand Prix, behind Luigi Villoresi in the Maserati.

 His 1949 season saw second places at the Marseilles Grand Prix (to Fangio), the European Grand Prix at Monza (to Alberto Ascari), and Czechoslovakian Grand Prix at Brno (to Peter Whitehead in a Ferrari).
 In addition, he won the Paris Grand Prix at Montlhéry.

 Étancelin participated in twelve World Championship Formula One Grands Prix, debuting on 13 May 1950.
 He scored a total of three championship points.
-His fifth place in the 1950 Italian Grand Prix made him the oldest driver ever to score championship points, a record set in the very first World Championship season which still stands more than 70 years later.
+His fifth place in the 1950 Italian Grand Prix made him the oldest driver ever to score championship points, a record set in the first World Championship season which still stands more than 70 years later.

-In 1953, he ran third at the Rouen Grand Prix and at the 12 Hours of Casablanca, and decided to retire.
+In 1953, Étancelin ran third at the Rouen Grand Prix and at the 12 Hours of Casablanca, and decided to retire.
 The government of France awarded him the Legion of Honour in recognition of his contribution to the sport of automobile racing that spanned four decades.

 Étancelin retained an interest in racing, making occasional appearances in historic racing through 1974.